 I’ve never known my parents to lie, cheat, or steal.
-Never, ever.
-I can look anyone in the eye and tell them the persons you see at church, in public, or anywhere else are the very same people you would see if you spied on them at home.
+Never, ever!
+I can look anyone in the eye and tell them the persons they see at church, in public, or anywhere else are the very same people they would see if they spied on them at home.
 I am blessed beyond measure, and I’ve always had this special blessing in my parents, but I wasted many years not appreciating it.
 It’s one of my regrets.

 My mother is one of a kind.
 I wish I’d realized what depth the woman has when I was living at home, and even when I finally moved out after graduating college.
 What a help she has been to me over the years.
 She is so selfless and giving.
 Had I followed her guidance instead of rebelling, I would have saved myself a world of heartache.
 She is the best example I could ever give of what a true Christian woman should be; and the fact that she would vehemently deny that statement only proves it more.
 She is fiercely loyal to her God and to her family.
 She is the one person that I trust more than anyone else in this old world.
 (Though I must say that I also fully trust my dad.)